jenyang929/Plant-Sims/README.md

 # Plant Simulation Game
 Objective: Take care of your plant by giving it water and sunshine!
+- Press the water button to give the water plant!
+- As you give water, the HP of the plant increases.
+Once you hit 100, the plant grows!

 ## Front End
 - Phaser 3, Javascript, HTML